Modi faces Delhi election defeat in first vote setback - exit polls

-NEW DELHI Prime Minister Narendra Modi faces his first state election defeat since sweeping to power last year, according to exit polls on Saturday which showed a resurgent anti-corruption party, the Aam Aadmi Party (AAP), on track to win a majority in New Delhi's assembly.
+NEW DELHI, Feb 7 Indian Prime Minister Narendra Modi faces his first state election defeat since sweeping to power last year, according to exit polls on Saturday which showed a resurgent anti-corruption party on track to win a majority in New Delhi's assembly.

 A defeat for Modi's Bharatiya Janata Party (BJP) in the Indian capital would harm his chances of consolidating power in parliament, where his reform agenda is being thwarted.